alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 Congratulation if you get a similar screen!
 In case it doesn't work, please first make sure you didn't miss a step, then raise an issue if the problem persists.

-Do not enter your new password yet because you are using an unencrypted connection!
-That what we are going to configure now.
+Do not enter your new password yet because you are using an unencrypted connection.
+Let's fix this problem now.

 ## HTTPS configuration
 Open your terminal and enter the following commands: